bakerkretzmar/maisontuckerhouse/README.md

   - Blog and Blogue display correctly / as expected
   - Clicking the logo takes you to the home page
   - visiting `/home` or `/accueil` takes you to the correct page, same with `/blog` and `/blogue`
-  - Visiting `/index.php` in either language takes you to the home page for that language, but **visiting `/<lang>/index.php` takes you to a post index/archive page with no special body classes and the title set to the most recent post**
+  - Visiting `/index.php` in either language takes you to the home page for that language, but **visiting `/<lang>/index.php` takes you to a post index/archive page with no special body classes and the title set to the title of the most recent post**